Smallwood State Park2750 Sweden Point RoadMarbury MD 20658

 The marina can accommodate boats up to 36 feet in length (one slip can accommodate 42 foot length) and includes a bathhouse, electric and non-potable water hook-ups.
 Dock-side fresh water fill station and pump-out station are available.
 Wet slip renters have 24 hours access to the facility.
 Rates are based on the length of the boat and the duration of stay.
 We offer five month and annual leases.
 For those traveling the tidal Potomac, transient berthing is also available.
 Vessels arriving by water may reserve slips in advance by calling 301-743-7613.
 The area around the marina is dredged to a depth of 6 feet.

 Sweden Point Marina is currently renting boat slips.
-Sweden Point is a secured marina with restrooms, showers and laundry facilities.
+Sweden Point is a secured marina with restrooms and showers.
 Potable water and electric service is provided for every slip.
 Seasonal (5 month) rates start at only $417.
 For more information, call 301-743-7613.

 A dry storage area is available for trailerable vessels.
 Dry storage has up to 50 spaces in a secure lighted area.
 Monthly rates are available for dry storage with owners having access to their vessels from sunrise to sunset.